Mobilizing Fairbanks & Interior Alaska communities toward action on climate change

 Decommission Healy 1 Coal-fired plant.
 There are too many consequences to extending Healy 1’s operating life:

-Extending Healy1 would severely limit the ability of GVEA to add new renewables to the grid.
+Extending Healy 1 limits the ability of GVEA to add new renewables to the grid by displacing potential demand.

 CALENDAR OF UPCOMING EVENTS